Differential Privacy: From Theory to Practice

 - Katrina Ligett: Private Data Release (slides)

-- Jon Ullman: Private Multiplicative Weights (slides)
+- Jon Ullman: Private Multiplicative Weights (slides and video)

 Tuesday, February 14, 2017

-- Adam Smith: Local Algorithms (slides)
+- Adam Smith: Local Algorithms (slides and video)

 - Katrina Ligett, Kobbi Nissim and Adam Smith: Further Examples/Problem Solving